UniversalDependencies/docs/_tpn/index.md

 John<sub>i</sub> o<sub>i</sub>-s<sub>j</sub>-epjak Mary<sub>j</sub>

 * The object of transitive verbs is always indexed by `Rel=Ncont`.
-Tupinambá has transitive verbs only when third objects are person.
+Tupinambá has transitive verbs only when objects are third person.
 In the other cases a predicative possession is used.
 When the objetc is third person, the feature [Person](https://universaldependencies.org/u/feat/Person.html) takes values combining both arguments (S and O): `Person=13`, `Person=23`, and `Person=33`.
-No othe combinations occur.
+* Other combinations of indexes are possible in the case of 1 &#8594; 2.
+Two portmanteau pronouns are available: _oro_- 1.SG &#8594; 2, and _oro_- 1.PL &#8594; 1:

 * The dependency linking the core arguments with the NPs semantically related to the core-arguments are `obl`([oblique](https://universaldependencies.org/u/dep/obl.html)).